epage/epage.github.io/blog/blog/redefining-failure.md

     - Byte subset matched when should
     - Predicate failed

-Most of these errors really just exist for the sake of adding context and simplifies greatly with `failure` by also leveraging the [`ErrorKind` idiom](https://boats.gitlab.io/failure/error-errorkind.html).
+Most of these errors really just exist for the sake of adding context.
+This is greatly simplified by leveraging `failure::Context` and [`ErrorKind` idiom](https://boats.gitlab.io/failure/error-errorkind.html).

 This is what it looks like, in Rust pseudo-code: